 The Catalina State Park Facebook page posts wildflower updates during the spring season.
 Follow along and visit the park when your favorite plants are blooming!

 Alamo Lake isn't just for world-class fishing and off-roading!
 The park has so much more to offer, like amazing blooms that blanket the landscape in late March and early April.
-The high desert getaway is covered in brittlebush flowers along the shores and hills surrounding the lake, which makes for amazing views on your hikes through the Sonoran desert.
+The high desert getaway is covered in brittlebush flowers and blooming palo verde trees along the shores and hills surrounding the lake, which makes for amazing views on your hikes through the Sonoran desert.
 The juxtaposition of bright yellow starbursts among desert landscapes is a bucket list item begging to be checked off!
 Reserve a cabin or campsite to take advantage of all Alamo Lake has to offer, and to see the blooms as they hit their peak of Arizona wildflower season!